apache/npanday/dotnet/assemblies/NPanday.ProjectImporter/Engine/notes.md

 The reference resolution now mostly matches that of MSBuild, after first checking the local Maven repository.

-This may still yield different results to Visual Studio, which looks primarily at Reference Assemblies at design time.
-If we moved to .Net 4.0 we would be able to more easily use the Microsoft.Build.Utilities to lookup both the framework libraries (Which currently use reflection), and the reference assemblies (through a similar method in ToolLocationHelper).
+These lookups should just be done to validate the artifact exists somewhere.

-In either case, these lookups should just be done to validate the artifact exists somewhere.
 They should not be put into the POM in either case as that reduced portability.

 Ideally, such dependencies could be marked as `provided` instead, and NPanday's own resolution should be able to lookup the correct framework